What God has done to save the world from sin and death. (the "meritorious" cause)

 John 16:8 When He (the Holy Spirit) comes, He will convict the world of guilt in regard to sin and righteousness and judgment (condemnation):

-Acts 20:20-21 20 And how I kept back nothing that was profitable unto you, but have shewed you, and have taught you publicly, and from house to house, 21 Testifying both to the Jews, and also to the Greeks, repentance toward God, and faith toward our Lord Jesus Christ.
+Acts 20:20-21 And how I kept back nothing that was profitable unto you, but have showed you, and have taught you publicly, and from house to house, Testifying both to the Jews, and also to the Greeks, repentance toward God, and faith toward our Lord Jesus Christ.

-These texts clearly show us that the meritorious basis (or legal basis) of our acceptance with God is the sinless life and atoning death of our Lord on the cross of Calvary.
+These following texts clearly show us that our acceptance with God depends upon God's unmerited grace alone because of the sinless life and atoning death of our Lord on the cross of Calvary.

 1 John 4:10 "In this the love of God was manifested toward us, that God has sent His only begotten Son into the world, that we might live through Him.
 In this is love, not that we loved God, but that He loved us and sent His Son to be the propitiation for our sins. "

 1 John 2:1 My little children, these things write I unto you, that ye sin not.
 And if any man sin, we have an advocate with the Father, Jesus Christ the righteous: 2 And He is the propitiation for our sins: and not for ours only, but also for the sins of the whole world.